 Snowstorms of over five inches a day are rare events that don't appear every winter.
 Major blizzards that dump ten inches or more are not at all normal for Columbus.

 How Much Snow Normally Accumulates in Columbus

-For about one-quarter of winter days, Columbus has at least an inch of snow on the ground.
+For just a small fraction of winter days, Columbus has at more than inch of snow on the ground.

 Typically on five days a year the snow covering Columbus gets to over five inches deep, but usually builds up to no more than ten inches.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.

 NOAA National Centers for Environmental Information (NCEI).
 Climate Normals.